TobiasPleyer/chefkoch/README.md

     * yaml
     * raw

-Per default chefkoch will write all recipe information in the file *recipe* in the current working directory.
+Per default chefkoch will write all recipe information to standard out.
 This can be changed with the *-o/--output* option.
-If the information shall be sent to stdout, use **-** as the file specifier.
+With this option you can provide a file name to write the information to.

 [rezept-des-tages listing]: https://www.chefkoch.de/rezept-des-tages.php